The ACP program is currently paused pending funding by Congress.

 While you’re diving into helpful organizations, be sure you check out your main local resource.
 In some areas, it’s known as the Department of Human Services or the Department of Human Resources.
 It might be called something different in your area, but many people refer to it as the food stamp office.

-Regardless of what you call it, there are often several resources available to you there if you meet certain income requirements.
+Regardless of what you call it, there are often several resources available to you if you meet certain income requirements.
 One of these resources is, of course, food stamps or SNAP.
-The same location typically also helps those in need get signed up for Medicaid, TANF or Temporary Assistance for Needy Families, job placement assistance, child care assistance, and more.
+The same location typically also helps those in need get signed up for Medicaid, TANF, or Temporary Assistance for Needy Families, job placement assistance, child care assistance, and more.

 2. Modest Needs